Bluedot-Innovation/PointSDK-Plugin-Cordova/README.md

   - Zone name
   - Zone description
   - Zone id
+- Parameter 3: Location Info array
+  - Date of check-in; this is provided as a UNIX timestamp
-- Parameter 3: Latitudinal co-ordinate at the point of check-in
+  - Latitudinal co-ordinate at the point of check-in
-- Parameter 4: Longitudinal co-ordinate at the point of check-in
+  - Longitudinal co-ordinate at the point of check-in
-- Parameter 5: Date of check-in; this is provided as a UNIX timestamp
+  - Bearing degree of check-in
+  - Speed of check-in
-- Parameter 6: Fence is awaiting check-out (Boolean)
+- Parameter 4: Fence is awaiting check-out (Boolean)
-- Parameter 7: JSON Object of custom data (JSON Object)
+- Parameter 5: JSON Object of custom data (JSON Object)

 These strings can be accessed using an enum as demonstrated in the bdFunctions.js Javascript wrapper that is bundled with the Bluedot plug-in.